PLC Software Standardisation

 In order to achieve the goal of 'more configuration, less programming', standardised templates and processes were required for all areas of the software.
 This was countered by the principle of 'Never Change a Running System'.
 Nevertheless, CTE faces up to the challenge of continuous improvement in order to deliver a product that perfectly meets the customer's requirements.

-In a world of constantly changing requirements, constantly having to reinvent everything is not very efficient.
-That is why a basis is needed that can cover the majority of all requirements.
-These templates must be as general as possible, but at the same time as versatile as necessary.
-With its modular approach, CTE has set itself the goal of using the advantages of object-oriented programming, which has long been established in other software areas, at PLC level too.
+In a world of constantly changing requirements, constantly having to reinvent everything from scratch is not very efficient.
+That is why we need a foundation that can cover the vast majority of requirements.
+These templates must be as general as possible, yet as versatile as necessary.
+CTE has set itself the goal of using a modular approach to bring the benefits of object-oriented programming—which has long been established in other areas of software—to the PLC level.What is a PLC?A PLC (programmable logic controller) is a system for process control.
+It collects sensor data via inputs, processes it, and controls actuators such as motors or valves via outputs.

 Although there were already a number of PLC programs that had been reliably and productively in use for years, the new modularisation process stopped at nothing.
 Every function, every module, every procedure was scrutinised and assessed for its necessity and suitability.